-The regular roundtable discussions initiated by the HHC in 2016 continued throughout 2019 as well.
+The regular roundtable discussions initiated by the HHC in 2016 continued throughout 2021 as well.
 With the exception of the NDGAP, all relevant stakeholders - the legal guardians, the Károlyi István Children's Home, Menedék Association for Migrants, UNHCR Hungary, the Jesuit Refugee Service, HHC and sometimes the Cordelia Foundation for the Rehabilitation of Torture Victims - took part in these meetings most of the time.

-The discussions aim to serve as a substitution for the non-existent best interest determination procedure by providing for a multidisciplinary case assessment in the case of those children staying in the Károlyi István Children's Home while also discussing broader, systematic issues such as the children's access to education.
-Currently this is the only forum where State actors and the NGO sector together discuss how to further the case of unaccompanied children.232
+The discussions aim to serve as a substitution for the non-existent best interest determination procedure by providing for a multidisciplinary case assessment in the case of those children staying in the Károlyi István Children's Home while also discussing broader, systematic issues such as the children's access to education or health care during the Embassy procedure (regarding the latter see Health Care).